WashU Creative Practice Workshop

 • One letter of recommendation by a faculty member in support of the application

-• This letter can be from either a member of the WU faculty or from an external faculty person familiar with the applicant’s creative work.
+• This letter can be from either a member of the WashU faculty or from an external faculty person familiar with the applicant’s creative work.
 Letters can be sent by email to literaryarts@wustl.edu

 The entire application can be submitted via email to literaryarts@wustl.edu